luv91/GaussianMixtureModel-SoftMeansClustering-/ReadMe.md

 # Model parameters
 1. ### init_means =
-	[   # 3 by 2, with 3 being 3 distributions/cluster, and 2 being data is 2-D.
+	a. [   # 3 by 2, with 3 being 3 distributions/cluster, and 2 being data is 2-D.
+    b.
 [5, 0], # mean of cluster 1  # 2 dimension because each cluster is having 2 dimension
+    c.
 [1, 1], # mean of cluster 2
+    d.
 [0, 5]  # mean of cluster 3
 ]
 2. ###init_covariances =
 	[ # 3 by 2 by 2